rtb-illinois/CourseProject/README.md

 This repo is the final project for Ryan Baker for CS 410, Fall 2021 at the University of Illinois at Urbana-Champaign.

 *Note for reviewers:* All documentation and reports for this project are found in the `docs` directory within this repo.
 This includes the project proposal, progress report, and final project documentation.
+The video presentation for this project is found in Google Drive [https://drive.google.com/file/d/1Jlni-JIrMF4HDFTeel2LEOAlK_5lVUvy/view?usp=sharing](https://drive.google.com/file/d/1Jlni-JIrMF4HDFTeel2LEOAlK_5lVUvy/view?usp=sharing).

 ## Overview
 The purpose of this project is to provide a search engine for [Hearthstone](https://playhearthstone.com/en-us) cards